 3. 9/11 Attacks

 The attack on the Twin Towers of New York’s World Trade Center prompted the closure of the NYSE and NASDAQ on the morning of September 11, 2001.
-Stocks plummeted during the first trading week after 9/11 – $1.4 trillion dollars in stock market value were lost within a week.
+Stocks plummeted during the first trading week after 9/11 – $1.4 trillion in stock market value was lost within a week.

 4. The 2008 Global Financial Crisis

 The global financial crisis in 2008 caused Lehman Brothers to file for bankruptcy – the largest bankruptcy filing in US history.
 Over 25,000 Lehman employees went jobless and more than $46 billion of Lehman’s market value was wiped out.
-In total, over $10 trillion dollars was eventually wiped out in the global equity markets.
+In total, over $10 trillion was eventually wiped out in the global equity markets.

 In June 2016, news of the British referendum’s decision to leave the European Union caught many by surprise.
-It caused the British pound to sharply drop to a 31-year low against the dollar.
+It caused the British pound to sharply drop to a 31-year low against the US dollar.
 The Brexit vote wiped out nearly $2 trillion of value in global markets.

 Thank you for reading CFI’s explanation of a black swan event.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: